pulumi/docs/content/blog/pulumi-aws-cloudcontrol-provider/index.md

     - cloudcontrol
 ---

-We're excited to announce the general availability of the new [AWS Cloud Control provider] for Pulumi, previously AWS Native.
-AWS is one of the most-used cloud providers across the Pulumi ecosystem.
-With the new AWS Cloud Control provider, we are focused on delivering Day 1 availability and faster access to new AWS capabilities to all Pulumi users.

-With this launch, we are also renaming the provider name from “AWS Native” to "AWS Cloud Control Provider" based on customer feedback during the preview phase.
-This move aims to provide users with a broader range of advanced cloud management tools exposed by the AWS Cloud Control API.
+We're excited to announce the general availability of the new [AWS Cloud Control Provider] for Pulumi, previously AWS Native.
+AWS is one of the most-used cloud providers across the Pulumi ecosystem, and with this launch, we are focused on delivering Day 1 availability and faster access to new AWS capabilities to all Pulumi users.
+As part of this launch, we are also renaming the provider from “AWS Native” to "AWS Cloud Control Provider," based on customer feedback during the preview phase, to provide users with a broader range of advanced cloud management tools exposed by the AWS Cloud Control API.
 This provider includes the following features and benefits,

-* __Day 1 support for AWS Resources__: Provides full coverage of the AWS Cloud Control API, typically on the day of the launch, ensuring users can adopt new features immediately.
+* __Day 1 support for AWS Resources__: Provides full coverage of the [AWS Cloud Control API], typically on the day of the launch, ensuring users can adopt new features immediately.
 * __Complementary Pulumi Experience__: Works alongside Pulumi’s AWS Provider, enhancing Infrastructure as Code (IaC) projects with the latest AWS capabilities without requiring significant changes to existing setups.
 * __Extended support for third-party resources__: Our platform offers enhanced flexibility and interoperability by supporting third-party resources available in the CloudFormation Registry, such as Atlassian, MongoDB, Datadog, and more.
 * __Easy CloudFormation to Pulumi Migration__: This release also includes a new tool, cf2pulumi, for migrating existing CloudFormation templates into Pulumi programs in your favorite language.
 The new AWS Cloud Control provider and AWS Cloud Control API power this new capability.